 he Bible is the heart of the curriculum at Faulkner University, and all courses in the University are taught in the light of the teachings of the Bible.
 The Bible is accepted and taught as the inspired, authoritative and all-sufficient Word of God.
 By precept and example, training for dedicated Christian service is emphasized in and out of the classroom.
-The faculty in the College of Biblical Studies underscores the opportunities for trained Christian servants and the importance of exemplary lives.
+The faculty in the V. P. Black College of Biblical Studies underscores the opportunities for trained Christian servants and the importance of exemplary lives.

-The College of Biblical Studies exists to serve the students of the University as a whole.
-Every full-time student takes a course in the College of Biblical Studies each semester.
-Part-time students must take a Bible course within every fifteen hours enrolled.
+The V. P. Black College of Biblical Studies exists to serve the students of the University as a whole.
+Every full-time student takes a course in the V. P. Black College of Biblical Studies each semester.
+Part-time students must take a Bible course for every fifteen hours enrolled.
 All students who do not major in Biblical Studies must take the following courses in Biblical Studies.